Periodic Shadowing for Set-Valued Maps: Preliminaries

 \begin{definition} Let $X$ be a metric space with metric $d$.
-A set-valued map $F: X \to 2^X$ is said to be: \begin{itemize} \item[(I)] \textbf{Upper semicontinuous:} If for every $x\in X$ and every open set $U \supset F(x)$, there exists an open neighborhood $V$ of $x$ such that $F(y) \subset U$ for all $y \in V$. \item[(II)] \textbf{Lower semicontinuous:} If for every $x\in X$ and every open set $U$ with $U \cap F(x) \neq \emptyset$, there exists an open neighborhood $V$ of $x$ such that $F(y) \cap U \neq \emptyset$ for all $y \in V$. \item[(III)] \textbf{Continuous:} If it is both upper and lower semicontinuous. \end{itemize} \end{definition}
+A set-valued map $F:X\to 2^X$ is called: \begin{itemize} \item[(I)] \textbf{Upper semicontinuous} if for every $x\in X$ and every open set $U\supset F(x)$, there exists an open neighborhood $V$ of $x$ such that